CDU-HIT238/slides/week6/index.md

 * Can act as a network proxy
 * Can talk to the page with postMessage()

+Note:
+A service worker is a special type of web worker.
+They have access to cache and can act like a network proxy.
+This means they can sit in between the HTTP requests your browser makes and decide how to handle them.
+The cache lets them store some requests for later so they can respond to a HTTP request without loading data from a server.
+If you need to communicate between a service worker and your regular javascript you can use postmessage.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Offline Web Apps
 * Can save data in cache
 * Can intercept requests and load data from cache when offline

+Note:
+Because a service worker can save HTTP data and respond with it later, this means, once your page has been loaded in cache it can work without an internet connection.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->